ejkim000/healthy-cooking-app/README.md

 ```

-## Unsolved Problems
+## Unsolved Problem
-1. Combining same nutrition together
-    - Have to figure out which method I will use for this
+- Not a problem, but want to add food reset button later